I’ve taught music online since 2008. I will teach you to save time teaching online while delivering better results to your students.

 Students get:

 SIMPLE is better.
-You don’t need to buy-in to some high-specialized platform or software.
+You don’t need specialized platforms or software.

-Whatever is the easiest way to deliver or receive your content, use it.
+Whatever is the easiest way to deliver or receive your content, use that.

 Teach over video, audio, and text.
 Share your teaching materials via links or directly on any platform.

-Make playlists of lessons for your students.
-For example, my playlist has hundreds of free play-along lesson videos for Orchestra and String teachers on numerous styles.
+Make playlists.
+For example, one of my playlists has hundreds of free play-along lesson videos

 Online forums (like FB groups) are good places to hub content.
 When you check the “social learning” box in your FB Group, you can curate Social Learning UNITS, i.e. posts organized by topic.